palumbo62/ExploratoryData-CP1/README.md

 1. plot3.R - Plots a line-graph for each of the Sub_metering_[1..3] variable over the imeframe [02/01/2007 - 02/02/2007]
    * plot3.png - PNG image of the plot

-1. plot4.R - Plots a 4 different graphs on same page all over the timeframe [02/01/2007 - 02/02/2007]:
+1. plot4.R - Plots a 4 different graphs on same page all over the timeframe [02/01/2007 - 02/02/2007]
+   * plot4.png - PNG image of the plot
      * Global_active_power over time
      * Energy submetering_[1..3] over time
      * Voltage over datetime
      * Global_reactive_power over datetime
-  * plot4.PNG - PNG image of the plot